-I have written a lot about my trip with 20 Peking University students to meet Warren Buffett in Omaha.
+I have written a lot about my first trip with 20 Peking University students to meet Warren Buffett in Omaha.
 A couple of Buffett’s comments from that Omaha meeting have really stuck with me.
 They have been rattling around in my head and have made me question how I am living.
 In this article, I detail five more of these Buffett “life lessons”.
 Four others can be found here.

 Life Lesson 1: Work with or for someone you admire.
 Pretend you don’t need the money.

 A student asked what you should do when you are just starting out.
 His answer was to pretend you are wealthy and don’t need the money.
 What would you do and who would you work for in that case?
 What person or institution do you admire so much that you would work for free?